BFHS-Open/Workshops/CS_Ed_Week/CS_Ed_Week.md

   - It's also important to mention that this is the basis of all computers as well.
   - You may have seen it, it's binary.
   - 1 equates to "true" while 0 equates to false.
+### Printing data to stdout
+- Many programs rely on some sort of output.
+That output can take many forms, but one of the most common is just text, also called standard output.
+- You can print any data type with the print() function:
+    - `print(5)`
+    - `print("foo")`
+    - `print(True)`
+- You can also print the value of a variable by using the variable's name as the first argument to print():
+    - `bar = "hello world"`
+    - `print(bar)`
+- Sometimes you may want to print a message that relies on the value of a variable.
+For instance, you have a variable containing a username, and every time the user logs in, you want to display a personalized welcome message.
+- For this, you use format string, also called f-strings:
+    - `username = "Joe"`
+    - `print(f"Welcome back {username}!")`
 ### Arrays vs. Linked Lists
 - Computer memory resemble a grid of slots, each with its own address
 - When you want to store multiple multiple items in memory, you can can use either arrays or linked lists